abudhaka/Elk-Stack-Project/README.md

   - [metricbeat-playbook.yml](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Ansible/metricbeat-playbook.yml)
   - [metricbeat-config.yml](https://github.com/abudhaka/Elk-Stack-Project/blob/main/Ansible/metricbeat-config.yml)

 - Update the default ansible hosts file to include 10.1.0.4 IP address.
-This hosts file specifies to the ansible playbook to install and configure ELK Server on 10.1.0.4 IP address and install Filebeat and Metricbeat on the two web servers.
+This hosts file specifies to the ansible playbook to install and configure ELK Server on 10.1.0.4 IP address and install Filebeat and Metricbeat on 10.0.0.5 and 10.0.0.6 IP addresses of the two web servers.

 - Run the playbook, and navigate to the Filebeat or Metricbeat installation page on the ELK server GUI on Kibana website (http://[ELK public IP address]:5601/app/kibana) to check that the installation worked as expected.
 In this implementation, 104.211.28.24 is the public IP address of ELK Server.